Student-Athlete Drug Testing Policy

 Failure to comply with any part of McNeese State University’s drug testing policy constitutes insubordination and will render the student-athlete ineligible for athletics.

 May include, but not be limited to, any or all of the following:

-This policy is communicated to student athletes via the University Policy Page, Senior Staff, and signed consent and notification forms.
+This policy is distributed via the University Policies webpage and directly to student-athletes by the Division of Athletics via signed consent and notification forms.